 - Trim the ends off of the cucumber.
 Peel the cucumber in alternating stripes, if desired.
 Slice the cucumber into ½ inch slices.
 (One large seedless cucumber should yield about 18-20 slices).
 Set aside.

 - Add the softened cheese to a bowl and stir until smooth.
 Add to a piping bag fitted with a tip.
-Pipe the cheese onto each cucumber slice.
-Top with sun-dried tomato and fresh basil.
-Sprinkle with sea salt, if desired.
-Serve.
+Lay a basil leaf on each cucumber slice and pipe a dollop of cheese on top.
+Add a small spoonful of sun-dried tomatoes.
+Sprinkle with sea salt and serve.

 Nutrition